Addiction Treatment

 What is Alcohol Use Disorder?

 Alcohol Use Disorder, similarly to other substance use disorders, is a chronic condition that affects the brain’s reward system and related circuitry.
-It stems from various factors, including a very strong genetic component in conjunction with environmental factors.
+It stems from various factors,

 How do I know if I have problematic alcohol use?